Audreykacur/SoftwareEngineering/Jan13.md

 		- INTERATION 1: Find a book and sorting & check out a book
 	- analysis of requirements in detail
 	-
-	- interations 4 weeks
+	- interations are 4 weeks long
-	-  select requirements --> write down scenarios --> design partial system --> implement partial system --> test the result --> partial system --> show to user --> feedback --> modify the system --> iteration 2
+	-  select requirements --> write down scenarios  --> design partial system --> implement partial system --> test the result --> partial system --> show to user --> feedback --> modify the system --> iteration 2 --> repeat iteraetion 1 steps and integrate with previous iterations
 	- ITERATION 2 : return book and add book
+	- ITERATION 3 : remove book & modify book

 Iterative Development
 - **INTERATIONS**
 - Development is organized into a series of short, fixed-length (for example, threeweek) mini-projects called iterations.

-- The outcome of each iteration is a tested, integrated, and executable partial system.
+- The outcome of each iteration is a tested : integrated, and executable partial system.

 - Each iteration includes its own requirements analysis, design, implementation, and testing.